lampwins/srx-policy-search/README.md

 # SRX Policy Search

+**NOTE: This project is now considered deprecated and is not likely to see any future development.
+This was a first attempt at parsing and automating parts of Juniper SRX security policy.
+It is rather inefficient as it is all string manipulation and screen scraping.
+Fear not though, these efforts are being rolled into orangengine https://github.com/lampwins/orangengine**

 This is a simple Python script that searches a Juniper SRX policy for references to a provided search term.
 You can search policies by either IP address, service, or action.